-5. Only 7% of Americans believe they will die in debt, which is a record low.
+5. Polls in 2020 showed only 7% of Americans believed they would die in debt, which is a record low.

 In 2019, this percentage was more than three times higher (25%), and 2018 statistics were even worse (30%).
 Something had happened that triggered positive feelings.

 6. According to Federal Reserve debt statistics, the total consumer debt in America is $4.16 trillion.